Merge Sort

 $ The [Divide-and-Conquer] paradigm:

-we solve a problem recursively, applying three steps at each level of the recursion:
+We solve a problem recursively by repeating three steps at each level:

 - Divide the problem into a number of subproblems that are smaller instances of the same problem.

 - Conquer the subproblems by solving them recursively.
-If the subproblem sizes are small enough, however, just solve the subproblems in a straightforward manner (using base case).
+If the subproblem sizes are small enough, just handle them directly as base cases.

 -